September 17, 2018

 - Try to handwash dishes only once a day, using the double-dip method rather than running water.

-- Choose an efficient dishwasher and use it not more than once a day
+- Choose an efficient dishwasher and use it no more than once a day.

-- As far as possible, find ways to repurpose wastewater from the kitchen, either to water the garden, clean the car, or other such chores
+- As far as possible, find ways to repurpose wastewater from the kitchen, either to water the garden, clean the car, or perform such chores.

 Yard

-- Shrink the lawn area as they’re huge sinkholes for water
+- Shrink the lawn area, as it’s a huge sinkhole for water.

 Others